lavanyagarg112/subshelf/README.md

 # SubShelf

-SubShelf is a Telegram-only subscription tracker built from `SUBSHELF_SPEC.md`.
+SubShelf is a Telegram-only subscription tracker.

 ## What is implemented